-Chives were used for garnish, but you could use another herb or garnish, like green onion or parsley, instead.
+- Chives are used for garnish, but you could use another herb or garnish, like green onion or parsley, instead.
 Panko bread crumbs cooked in melted butter until golden also makes a lovely topping (and adds texture).

 To make things even more complete, enjoy with an appetizer and dessert!

-This apple & gouda mixed green salad has fresh, crisp apple, smoky Gouda cheese and buttery croutons.
+This apple and gouda mixed green salad has fresh, crisp apple, smoky Gouda cheese, and buttery croutons.

 - 1 tablespoon olive oil

-- 5 ounces smoked salmon (about 150 grams or 1/3 of a pound torn/cut into bite-sized pieces)
+- 5 ounces smoked salmon, torn or cut into bite-sized pieces

 - 1 tablespoon lemon juice

-- 1 tablespoon lemon zest (zest lemon BEFORE juicing.
-Plus, more for garnish (garnish optional))
+- 1 tablespoon lemon zest, plus more to taste for optional garnish

-- Pour in cream, 1/4 cup of the reserved pasta water, salt and pepper.
-Bring to a light simmer and reduce slightly, about 3-5 minutes or until you've reached your desired consistency.
+- Add cream, ¼ cup of the reserved pasta water, salt, and black pepper.
+Bring to a light simmer and cook to reduce slightly, stirring occasionally, for about 3 to 5 minutes, or until you've reached your desired consistency.

 - Stir in cooked pasta, tossing to combine with sauce.
-Stir in smoked smoked fish and cook 1-2 minutes until heated through.
-If you want things looser, you can stir in remaining 1/4 cup of reserved pasta water (optional).
+Stir in smoked smoked fish and cook 1 to 2 minutes until heated through.
+If you want things looser or thinner, you can stir in remaining ¼ cup of reserved pasta water (optional).